 - Connection Type: This field is used to specify the type of connection that APS will use to connect to the database.
 This must be set to the correct value for the Interface Service to connect to your database.

-- Database: The name of the database that APS will import data from and the server name that the database is located on is defined here
+- Import Database: The name of the database that APS will import data from and the server name that the database is located on is defined here.

-- Database Login Credentials: The username and password that ASP will use to communicate with the database.
+- Import Database Login: The username and password that APS will use to communicate with the database.

 - ERP System Login Credentials for custom Export: In order for APS to be able to communicate with the ERP system, enter the ERP username and password here.